Module 10: Augustine

 • Describe the history of Augustine - his early life, conversion, and ministry.

-• Articulate the various controversies and issues addressed by Augustine in his ministry.
+• Articulate the various controversies and issues that were addressed by Augustine in his ministry.

-• Understand and articulate the various theological ideas taught by Augustine, the reasons he taught these things, and the writing he wrote to address these issues.
+• Understand and articulate the various theological ideas taught by Augustine, the reasons he taught these things, and the writings he wrote to address these issues.

 • Evaluate the theological contributions and long-term influence of Augustine, and how his ideas can be applied to current life and ministry.